 How have U.S. markets done so much better while a higher percentage of the top stocks each year are non-U.S. companies?

 We’ll explore both ideas in greater detail, but first let’s dig into how non-U.S. markets have changed in recent years, and why investors need to rethink their approach to international investing.

 4 ways international investing has changed

 In some ways, international investing used to be much easier — as simple as dividing your stock portfolio into two buckets, U.S. and non-U.S. The result?
 Instant diversification.
 But not anymore.
 The easy button is gone.

 That’s because the correlation between U.S. and non-U.S. markets has more than doubled over the last 25 years.

-But why has correlation risen so much?
+But why have correlations risen so much?
 Globalization is partially responsible.
-Despite escalating trade tensions in recent years, companies and countries are more integrated than ever.
-As companies have become more global, the lines between U.S. and non-U.S. indexes have started to blur, and the correlation between the two has risen.
+Without overlooking the impact of escalating trade tensions in recent years, companies and countries are more integrated than ever.
+As companies have become more global, the lines between U.S. and non-U.S. indexes have started to blur, and correlations between the two have risen.
 This reduces the diversification benefits of blindly allocating to both areas.
 As we’ll see, a focus on companies rather than broad indexes can help overcome this trend.

 For example, the 10 largest companies in Europe generate less than a third of their revenue from their home region.
 Political strife or an economic slowdown can still hinder European stocks, but will affect every business differently.
 A careful examination of revenue exposure can help identify companies that are less likely to be disturbed by macro headwinds.

 The bottom line?
-We follow the money, not the mail.
+Follow the money, not the mail.